Risk management

 Risk description

-There is a future risk that Bilia will not be successful in recruiting or keeping competent people to the extent that is requested.
-Both management and employees contribute with knowledge about the business and the operation and actively participate in developing own concepts and services.
-People with a vehicle technical competence is a scarce resource, which may influence future growth within the Service Business negatively
+There may be a future risk that Bilia will not be successful in recruiting or retaining key personnel and competent coworkers to the desired extent.
+Both management and coworkers contribute knowledge about the business and the operation, and actively participate in developing own concepts and services.
+Vehicle engineering competence is a scarce resource, and this may influence future growth within the Service Business negatively.

 Opportunities and management

-Bilia has strong results in the annual employeew survey compared to other companies.
-Bilia focus on keeping and further improve the environment for our key persons and employees to keep being an attractive employer.
-Bilia works actively together with schools to contribute to make the vehicle technician profession more attractive and to contribute to a good quality on the education that is offered.
+Bilia has strong results in the annual employee survey compared to other companies.
+Bilia focuses on maintaining and further improving the environment for our key persons and employees, so as to be an attractive employer.
+Bilia is actively working with schools to help make the automotive engineering profession more attractive and to help ensure a good quality of the training on offer.

 Risks related to facilities and environment